aws-neuron/aws-neuron-sdk/docs/getting-started-neuron-rtd.md

 Steps Overview:

 1. Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
-To use a pre-built Deep Learning AMI, which includes all of the needed packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html
 2. Select an Inf1 instance size of your choice (see https://aws.amazon.com/ec2/instance-types/)

 ## Step 2: Install Neuron-RTD